The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Introduction

-These costs are especially large for sandwich transactions.
-We find that a transaction that is the front run in a sandwich attack is 76\% more likely to appear in the first block quartile.
-Raising that probability by 1\% costs approximately \$180.
-The front and back run gas fees of a sandwich provide more than 15\% of the total fee paid by the block builder to the validator.
-The large effect of the sandwich attacks contributes to skewness in our marginal effects.
-Once we control for the number, profit, and cost of the sandwiches, we can eliminate most of the skewness in our sample.
+These costs are especially high for sandwich transactions.
+We find that the front run transaction in a sandwich attack is 48\% more likely to appear in the first block quartile.
+This estimate is independent of poor execution quality due to being front run.

+The back run gas fees of a sandwich provide more than 15\% of the total fee paid by the block builder to the validator.

-Our path forward is to quantify the dominance of MEV agents in Ethereum network block formation in Section \ref{network concentration}.
+Our path forward is to quantify the dominance of MEV agents in block formation on the Ethereum network in Section \ref{network concentration}.
 Section \ref{Approaches to Transaction Ordering} contrasts financial market approaches to transaction ordering to those on the blockchain.
-Section \ref{Baseline Specification} contains our baseline model for the probability of re-ordering blockchain transactions from their prior order in the mempool.
+Section \ref{Baseline Specification} contains our baseline model for the probability of reordering blockchain transactions from their prior order in the mempool.
 This model provides marginal effects of the harm to participants.
 Section \ref{sandwich} discusses sandwich attacks.
-These attacks are numerous, averaging more than one per block, and the marginal effects of the sandwich attacks are more than twice as large as those we find in the baseline model.
-Section \ref{sandwich effects} shows that marginal effects are highly skewed, but they can be mitigated by variables for sandwich attacks and MEV related gas and side payments.
+These attacks are numerous, averaging more than one per block, and the marginal effects of the sandwich attacks are large compared to those we find in the baseline model.

 We turn now to a largely unexpected consequence of the move to proof-of-stake, the dominance of a handful of MEV builders in forming Ethereum blocks.